 Watch this short Youtube video prepared by Eric the Travel Guy:

-The median sale price of a home in Cleveland in the 3rd quarter of 2020 was $187,900, in the Cleveland-Elyria according to the National Association of Realtors.
+The median sale price of a home in Cleveland in the 2nd quarter of 2021 was $204,600, up over 15% from a year earlier, in the Cleveland-Elyria area, according to the National Association of Realtors.
 You would want to pick your neighborhood or town carefully.
 Solon is one place to consider outside of the city, as is Lakewood, a popular and thriving community on the shores of Lake Erie.
 There are active adult communities in the area (see link at left).

 What Is Special about Cleveland